rfo909/CFT/doc/Reference.md

 ## Symbols

-If we want to remember a file or directory, we can create a symbol, which in turn can be used in expressions.
+Symbols let us define persistent names for files and directories.
+These can be used in expressions, and are also detected when used directly in shell commands.

 ```
 cd /some/dir
 pwd